Halxi/jr-git-intro/scond.md

-This is the seconde message.
+Update the second md file.